berkeley-blockchain/cs294-144-s18/index.md

 ## Piazza and Mailing List

 To receive announcements on information about the course, including distinguished guest speakers and blockchain-related talks at Berkeley, please sign up for the [Google group](https://groups.google.com/forum/#!forum/berkeley-blockchain) mailing list for future announcements.
+Some classes will be open to the public and will be announced on this list.

 If you are in the course, you may sign up on [Piazza](https://piazza.com/berkeley/spring2018/cs294144) and request to join the [Google group](https://groups.google.com/forum/#!forum/cs294-144-s18).